JetBrains/intellij-platform-plugin-template/README.md

 your testing and releasing process.
 Thanks to such automation, you can delegate the testing and verification phases to the CI and focus on the development (and writing more tests).

-In `.github/workflows` directory you may find the following GitHub Actions Workflows defined:
+In `.github/workflows` directory you may find the following GitHub Actions workflows defined:

 - [Build](.github/workflows/build.yml)
     - Triggered on `push` and `pull_request` events